pluralsight/PS-AutoLab-Env/ModuleCommands.md

 Get-Command -module PSAutolab
 ```

-Experienced users are welcome to use the proper command names if they wish.
+Experienced PowerShell users are welcome to use the proper command names if they wish.